jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 ## Problem

-The probelm is, you can't create subroutines.
+The probelm is, **you can't create subroutines** with this architecture.
 It's impossible to do something as straight-forward as:

 1. Action 1 calls Action 2 and waits.
 2. Action 2 finishes running, and sends a return value back to Action 1.